|

 point here is that there needs to be more than one person bringing the

-If it is proved that the elder in question really has sinned or
+it is proved that the elder in question really has sinned or done

-others (I assume other elders) may be warned.
+others, as in other elders, may be warned.

-Paul charges Timothy before God, Jesus and the angels
+verse 21 Paul charges Timothy before God, Jesus and the elect angels to

 Why?
 Because God